ExpressLRS/Docs/docs/quick-start/troubleshooting.md

     This message can be seen on the ExpressLRS Configurator Log while using the Passthrough method and can be caused by a busy Com Port.
 Make sure any other Configurator Apps were closed and unplug-replug your FC to USB.
 You might also want to use a different USB port or cable.

     This could also mean that the FC cannot be detected by the script.
 This could also due to the FC being in DFU mode, which for passthrough flashing, is not needed.

+    There are also Apps that are running in the background that could cause this.
+One of which is Cura Slicer.
+If there are such apps, close them first before attempting another Build and Flash.

+    Unplug-replug the FC's USB before another attempt.

 ### <span class="custom-heading" data-id="15">10 Retries but no Success</span>